Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 [INFO] ------------------------------------------------------------------------
 ```

 Give it a minute for the application to deploy and warm up.
-The first time you visit the application you may see an error 500 because the migrations might have not completed, but after refreshing the page it will work fine.
+The first time you visit the application you may see an error 500 if the database migrations have not completed, but after refreshing the page it will work fine.

 If you want to delete the application and all the related resources, go to your [Resource Groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) in the Azure Portal, then select the appropriate `guestbook` resource group and delete it.